JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt.md

-This strategy is similar to P4, as the main purpose of this strategy is to conserve a single Cream Pie (possibly more if running low on Fruit Pies), and it is also quite useful when one or more toon(s) are throwless.
+This strategy is similar to P4, as the main purpose of this strategy is to conserve a single Cream Pie (possibly more if running low on Fruit Pies), and it is also quite useful when 1 or more toon(s) are throwless.
 But this strategy differs in that it is mostly *only useful in a lureless context*.

 ### P7